GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

 By Koh Gui Qing

-NEW YORK, Aug 30 (Reuters) - World stocks tumbled for a third consecutive session on Tuesday on concerns about likely U.S. and European interest rate hikes, after data showed resilient economic growth and inflation in both regions despite central banks' policy tightening so far.
+NEW YORK, Aug 30 (Reuters) - World stocks tumbled for a third straight session on Tuesday as investors worried about continued U.S. and European interest rate hikes, after data pointed to persistent inflation in both regions despite central banks' policy tightening so far.

 Two-year U.S. Treasuries scaled a new high not seen since 2007 after data showed U.S. job openings increased in July.
-This suggested that demand for labor was not slowing, bolstering the case for the Federal Reserve to stick to its aggressive monetary policy tightening path.
+This suggested demand for labor was not slowing, bolstering the case for the Federal Reserve's aggressive monetary policy tightening path.

 To discourage speculation that the Fed might cut rates next year to support economic growth, New York Federal Reserve Bank President John Williams said on Tuesday the central bank likely needed to get its policy rate above 3.5%, and was unlikely to cut rates at all next year.